This PDF is the current document as it appeared on Public Inspection on 05/27/2014 at 08:45 am.

 The Drug Price Competition and Patent Term Restoration Act of 1984 (Pub.
 L. 98-417) and the Generic Animal Drug and Patent Term Restoration Act (Pub.
 L. 100-670) generally provide that a patent may be extended for a period of up to 5 years so long as the patented item (human drug product, animal drug product, medical device, food additive, or color additive) was subject to regulatory review by FDA before the item was marketed.
 Under these acts, a product's regulatory review period forms the basis for determining the amount of extension an applicant may receive.

 A regulatory review period consists of two periods of time: A testing phase and an approval phase.
-For human biological products, the testing phase begins when the exemption to permit Start Printed Page 30626the clinical investigations of the biological becomes effective and runs until the approval phase begins.
+For human biological products, the testing phase begins when the exemption to permit the clinical investigations of the biological becomes effective and runs until the approval phase begins.
 The approval phase starts with the initial submission of an application to market the human biological product and continues until FDA grants permission to market the biological product.
-Although only a portion of a regulatory review period may count toward the actual amount of extension that the Director of Patents and Trademarks may award (for example, half the testing phase must be subtracted as well as any time that may have occurred before the patent was issued), FDA's determination of the length of a regulatory review period for a human biological product will include all of the testing phase and approval phase as specified in 35 U.S.C.
+Although only a portion of a regulatory review period may count toward the actual amount of extension that the Director of Patents and Trademarks may award (for example, half the testing phase must be subtracted as well as any time that may have occurred before the Start Printed Page 30625patent was issued), FDA's determination of the length of a regulatory review period for a human biological product will include all of the testing phase and approval phase as specified in 35 U.S.C.
 156(g)(1)(B).

 FDA has determined that the applicable regulatory review period for ADCETRIS is 1,851 days.
 Of this time, 1,678 days occurred during the testing phase of the regulatory review period, while 173 days occurred during the approval phase.
 These periods of time were derived from the following dates:

 1. The date an exemption under section 505(i) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 355(i)) became effective: July 27, 2006.
-FDA has verified the applicant's claim that the date the investigational new drug application became effective was on July 27, 2006.
-This is the same investigational new drug application (IND) and the same date FDA determined was the beginning of the regulatory review period for ADCETRIS approved under BLA 125399.
-The regulatory review period for ADCETRIS approved under BLA 125399 is publishing elsewhere in this issue of the Federal Register.
+FDA has verified the applicant's claim that the date the investigational new drug application (IND) became effective was on July 27, 2006.
+This is the same IND and the same date FDA determined was the beginning of the regulatory review period for ADCETRIS approved under BLA 125388.
+The regulatory review period for ADCETRIS approved under BLA 125388 is publishing in this issue of the Federal Register.

 This determination of the regulatory review period establishes the maximum potential length of a patent extension.
 However, the Patent and Trademark Office applies several statutory limitations in its calculations of the actual period for patent extension.
-In its application for patent extension, this applicant seeks 1,002 days of patent term extension.
+In its application for patent extension, this applicant seeks 229 days of patent term extension for U.S. Patent No. 7,829,531.

 Anyone with knowledge that any of the dates as published are incorrect may submit to the Division of Dockets Management (see ADDRESSES) either electronic or written comments and ask for a redetermination by July 28, 2014.
 Furthermore, any interested person may petition FDA for a determination regarding whether the applicant for extension acted with due diligence during the regulatory review period by November 24, 2014.
 To meet its burden, the petition must contain sufficient facts to merit an FDA investigation.
 (See H. Rept.
 857, part 1, 98th Cong., 2d sess., pp. 41-42, 1984.)
 Petitions should be in the format specified in 21 CFR 10.30.